drekka/Voodoo/README.md

 Using this cache allows all sorts of hard to manufacture responses to become much easier.
 One example is to place a simple array in the cache to simulate a shopping cart.
 That could reduce the number of endpoints required where as a non-cache setup would required many more to simulate all the different states.

-### Response bodies

-The response body defines the content (if any) that will be returned in the body of a response.
-Voodoo has a number of options available:

-* An empty body.

-* Text.

-* Hard coded JSON or YAML formatted content.

-* Content generated from a template file.

-* Content from some other file.

-* Raw binary data.

-Textural, JSON, YAML and template generated response also have the added feature of being run through a mustache templating engine which allows additional dynamic data to be injected.

-### The mustache engine

-With response bodies that effective return text (JSON, YAML, text) the results are passed to a [mustache engine](https://hummingbird-project.github.io/hummingbird/current/hummingbird-mustache/mustache-syntax.html) before the response is returned.
-Mustache is a simple logic less templating system for injecting values into text.

-When processing the text for mustache tags, Voodoo assembles a variety of data to pass to it for injection:

-* `mockServer` - The base URL of the server as sourced from the incoming request.
-So if the incoming request `Host` header specifies that you app had to call `192.168.0.4:8080` to reference Voodoo through a Docker container or something like that.
-Then this will be set as the `mockServer` value in the template data so it can be injected into response data containing server URLs.
-For example, URLS that reference image files.

-* All the data currently residing in the cache.

-* And finally, any additional data added by the endpoint definition.
-Note this data can override anything in the cache by simply using the same key.

 # Xcode integration guide

 The initial need for something like Voodoo was to support Swift UI testing through a local server instead of an unreliable development or QA server.
 This drove a lot of Voodoo's design.